There is one main, unbreakable rule regarding the disposal of sanitary pads. And here it is. Never ever flush a sanitary pad. Always bin it.

 How to Dispose Sanitary Pads When You’re Out and About

-- If you are the only one using your bathroom, feel free to toss your used pad as is in the bin if you wish.
+- If you are the only one using your bathroom and cleaning it, feel free to toss your used pad as is in the bin if you wish.

 - Or you may wish to roll up your pad, using the adhesive back to roll the pad, so that none of your menstrual fluid shows on top.